HelloFOFO/analySQLTables/README.md

 analySQLTables
 ==============

-analize table reference in given SQL blocks sequentially
+Analize table dependency in given SQL blocks sequentially.
+This can be used to determin table influence.